CHIP: Adaptive Compliance for Humanoid Control through Hindsight Perturbation: Experiments and Results

 \subsection{Multi-robot grasping and object transportation}

 To demonstrate the effectiveness of our adaptive compliance controller for multi-robot collaborative grasp, we evaluated our method on the collaborative grasping of two objects of different heights, as shown in Fig.~\ref{fig:mrgrasp}.
 Robots first approached and grasped the object with their end-effectors, and the grasp was considered successful if they could lift it.
-Tab.~\ref{tab:grasp} shows the grasping success rate.
-Overall, using an adaptive compliance controller achieves an average grasp success rate of 80\%, which is +75\% higher than that of an always-stiff controller and +40\% higher than that of a controller without force perturbation.
+Tab.~\ref{tab:grasp} shows the grasping success rate, and Fig. ~\ref{fig:multi_robot_failure} demonstrates how a non-compliant policy produces an unstable collaborative grasping.
+In general, using an adaptive compliance controller (tuned to 1/k=0.04 to balance the lifting force and the safety of the interaction) achieves an average grasp success rate of 80\%, which is +75\% higher than that of an always-stiff controller and +40\% higher than that of a controller without force perturbation.
 In failure cases with our method, the main reason was the robot's knee colliding with the object before grasping, which did not fully showcase our controller's capabilities.
 We noticed that an always-stiff controller performed worse than the controller trained without force, because a stiff controller usually applied a much larger force to push the object, creating a large opposing force between the two robots and the object, causing the object to destabilize immediately after the contact.
-However, thanks to the intrinsic compliance, the controller without force perturbation could still grasp the object from time to time.
 We also show that after grasping the object, robots can stably move the object and place it in a new location, as shown in Fig.~\ref{fig:mrgrasp}.
 We used the keyboard command to translate end-effector target locations to move the object.